ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Start: Start the selected Replication Object.
 - Stop: Stop the selected Replication Object.
 - Quick Start: Quick Start the selected Replication Object.
 This operation may cause the loss of not yet delivered data.
-Please refer to "Replication User's Manual" for details.
+Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - Sync: Sync the selected Replication Object.
-It is equivalent to perform ALTER REPLICATION ...
+It is equivalent to performing ALTER REPLICATION ...
 SYNC ... statement.
 - Sync Only: Sync Only the selected Replication Object.
-It is equivalent to perform ALTER REPLICATION ...
+It is equivalent to performing ALTER REPLICATION ...
 SYNC ONLY ... statement.
 - Drop: Drop the selected Replication Object, which is stopped.
 - Edit Table List: Add/Remove Replication Target Tables in the selected Replication Object, which is stopped.
 - Monitor: Open a monitor dialog for the selected Replication Object and the corresponding Replication Object.